REXBURG now offering General Education classes...credits transfer to BYU-I and other state universities.

 What is an Associate of Arts Degree?

 An Associate of Arts (AA) degree comprises 60 credit hours of instruction.
 36 of those credit hours must come from the general education requirements from the six “ways of knowing” outlined by the state of Idaho.
 The remaining 24 credit hours will be chosen from the pathway of a student’s choice.
 In the AA degree, of those 24 credit hours, a greater emphasis will be put on social sciences and humanities.
 An advisor will help the student pick those 24 credits so he/she will complete the classes most beneficial for his/her chosen field.
-These 24 credit hours will also ensure that if students choose to go on for their bachelor’s degree, they will arrive at the university of their choice as true Juniors.
+These 24 credit hours will also ensure that if students choose to go on for their bachelor’s degree, they will arrive at the university or college of their choice as "True Juniors".

 What is an Associate of Science Degree?

 An Associate of Science (AS) degree, like the AA degree, comprises 60 credit hours of instruction.
-36 of those credit hours must come from the general education requirements from the six “ways of knowing” outlined by the state of Idaho.
+36 of those credit hours must come from the general education requirements from the six "ways of knowing" outlined by the state of Idaho.
 The remaining 24 credit hours will be chosen from the pathway of a student’s choice.
 In the AS degree, of those 24 credit hours, a greater emphasis will be put on math and science.
 An advisor will help the student pick those 24 credits so he/she will complete the classes most beneficial for his/her chosen field.
-These 24 credit hours will also ensure that if students choose to go on for a bachelor’s degree, they will arrive at the university of their choice as true Juniors.
+These 24 credit hours will also ensure that if students choose to go on for a bachelor’s degree, they will arrive at the university or college of their choice as "True Juniors".

 What Kind of Classes Are in an Associate Degree Program?